TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: TCBench Data Organization and Workflow

 \arrayrulecolor{black}

-\textbf{Atmospheric Field Data:} We use atmospheric field data from a variety of sources, including: \begin{addmargin}[1em]{0em} $\bullet\;$ Climate reanalysis and forecast datasets including ERA-5, TIGGE, IFS, and GFS. \\ $\bullet\;$ Outputs from AI models, including PanguWeather, FourcastNet, and the single member version of AIFS 1.0. \end{addmargin}
+\textbf{Atmospheric Field Data.} We use atmospheric field data from a variety of sources, including: \begin{itemize} \item Climate reanalysis and forecast datasets including ERA-5, TIGGE, IFS, and GFS.\\ \item Outputs from AI models, including PanguWeather, FourcastNet, and the single member version of AIFS 1.0. \end{itemize}